-Please leave your comments, and let me know you dropped by for a visit.
-I encourage you to recognize World Day of Prayer in your own way, or to start (or participate in) a recognition program at your own church or synagogue.
-Grace and peace to you. -- Mia
+Feel free to leave your comments and let me know you dropped by for a visit.
+I encourage you to recognize World Day of Prayer in your own way or to start (or participate in) a recognition program at your own church or synagogue.
+Grace and peace to you.

 © 2012 MariaMontgomery

 Did You Know About World Day of Prayer?

 Tokaikolo MAUI on March 04, 2020: